tim-hardcastle/sorting-sccs/sorting-sccs.md

 	return the result list
 ```

-We will prove that it works by induction.
+I will prove that it works by induction.

 Clearly when p is the only element reachable from p, then the algorithm will return {p} as required.